-- A) A student may sit for their registered courses' final exams at any other branch according to the approval of the Rectors of both concerned branches.
-The concerned Deanship must be informed of the same exam's availability at the host branch. - B) The host branch must send the student's answer booklet to the original branch for marking.
+A. A student may sit for their registered courses' final exams at any other branch according to the approval of the Rectors of both concerned branches within a maximum of one week from the start of the examination period.
+The Vice president for academic affairs must be informed of the same exam's availability at the host branch.